john-mueller/Hyphenation/README.md

 In the case of a pull request, please take note of the following steps:

 1. `swiftlint` should produce no warnings when run in the project directory.
 This is checked by CI, but I also recommend linting locally if possible (instructions for installation in the [SwiftLint repo](https://github.com/realm/SwiftLint#installation)).
-2. If you have added or renamed test cases, run `make generate-linuxmain` in the project directory.
-This will ensure all tests are run on both macOS and Linux.
-3. Make sure `make test` results in no errors.
-This runs the tests in the `HyphenationTests` and `ThreadSafetyTests` targets.
+2. Make sure `make test` results in no errors.
+This runs the tests in the `CorrectnessTests` and `ThreadSafetyTests` files.
-4. If changing any internal implementations, please run `make bench` both with and without your changes, to check for any speed regressions.
-This runs the tests in the `PerformanceTests` target.
+3. If changing any internal implementations, please run `make bench` both with and without your changes, to check for any speed regressions.
+This runs the tests in the `PerformanceTests` file.

 ## License